 Total: €2000 and up!

-In this blog post, we’re going to dive into each and every bullet point to give you a more clear idea of the true cost of living in Madeira (for digital nomads).
-There are so many things that factor into the cost of living in Madeira since living in the capital city of Funchal is going to be more expensive than living in say Santana or some other smaller city around the island.
+In this blog post, we’re going to dive into each and every bullet point.
+It will give you a clearer idea of the true cost of living in Madeira (for digital nomads).
+There are so many things that factor into the cost of living in Madeira.
+For example living in the capital city of Funchal is going to be more expensive than living in say Santana or some other smaller city around the island.

 If you’re a digital nomad or remote worker planning to spend a month or two in Madeira this post will hopefully give you an idea of what things cost and how much you can expect to pay.